Joeboy/harphonium/README.md

 ![alt text](harphonium-keyboard-tab.png)

 Aren't there enough synths already?
-Well maybe, but I wanted one that:
+Well maybe, but I wanted one with:

-- Has a piano-like keyboard layout
+- A piano-like keyboard layout
-- Has the keyboard oriented vertically, as that's the more natural way to operate a phone
+- The keyboard oriented vertically, as that's the more natural way to operate a phone
-- Allows for disabling or removing of notes aren't in the currently selected scale (as it's really easy to fat-finger a phone keyboard)
+- An option to disable or remove notes aren't in the currently selected scale (as it's really easy to fat-finger a phone keyboard)
-- Allows the keyboard to be played like a regular piano keyboard, or in "fretless" mode (so it's possible to slide around the keyboard without being constrained to the "scale")
+- An option to play the keyboard like a regular piano keyboard, or in "fretless" mode (so it's possible to slide around the keyboard without being constrained to the "scale")
-- Acceptably low latency for live performance (it's currently OK but could probably be better)
+- Acceptably low latency for live performance
+- Easily hackable UI (React, communicating with the audio thread via IPC to preserve glitch-free audio)

 Things I don't care so much about, which are nevertheless true:

 - Runs on Android, Linux, and in theory Windows, MacOS and iOS.
 It's nice to be able to test on my laptop, but it's really intended for mobile devices.
-- The UI is a React app that communicates with the synth backend via IPC.
-That makes for fairly accessible frontend development, without compromising the audio performance
+I haven't tried to make it work on iOS because I don't have one
 - The synth options are fairly basic.
 Not really intending to make a fully-featured do-everything synth.
 - Android release apk is currently about 17Mb, which isn't spectacular or